Azure/acs-engine/docs/design/proposed-template-refactor.md

     {{if .HasWindows}}
       "kubeBinariesSASURL": {
         "metadata": {
-          "description": "The download url for kubernetes windows binaries pacakge that is created by scripts/build-windows-k8s.sh"
+          "description": "The download url for kubernetes windows binaries package that is created by scripts/build-windows-k8s.sh"
         },
         "type": "string"
       },